mrvillafria/Kickstarter-Analysis/README.md

 The analysis preformed compares different crowdfunding campaigns based on their launch dates and funding goals.
 In addition to analyzing and sorting the data, we created visualizations so Louise could see outcomes in a form that’s easier to understand and highlights useful information.

+I have used Excel for work but have never used it to present or sort through data in a meaningful way.
+My first issue I encountered during this module was trying to determine why none of my functions were working.
+For work, I use a lot of pipe delimited files so I changed my computer settings years ago to have my line seperators as pipes instead of commas.
+After realizing that the line seperator was the issue, I was then able to write my functions apporpriately.
+Pivot Tables and Pivot Charts were something new to me and presented somewhat of a challenge but the videos and examples during the module were very helpful.

 ### Analysis of Outcomes Based on Launch Date

 ![Theater_Outcomes_vs_Launch](/Resources/Theater_Outcomes_vs_Launch.png)